U.S. deaths top 1,000 as $2.2 trillion in virus aid approved

 Barbosa also appeared to be playing on an old stereotype held by some Mexicans that poor sanitation standards may have strengthened their immune systems by exposing them to bacteria or other bugs.

+-- Pakistani officials said a representative of an Islamic organization spread coronavirus on the outskirts of capital by visiting mosques and going house to house with other clerics.
+Several clerics and residents are among the 25 people testing positive in Islamabad.
+Pakistan's total of nearly 1,100 cases prompted efforts to persuade the country's more than 200 million people to stay home.

+-- Pakistan's giant neighbour, India, began enforcing the world's largest coronavirus lockdown, a gargantuan task of trying to keep 1.3 billion people indoors.
+Official assurances that essentials wouldn't run out clashed with people's fears that the disease toll could soon worsen, gutting food and other critical supplies.

-From Friday, the country will enforce 14-day quarantines on South Korean nationals and foreigners with long-term stay visas arriving from the United States.
-Similar measures have already been applied to passengers arriving from Europe.
+-- Beginning Friday, South Korea will enforce 14-day quarantines on its nationals and foreigners with long-term stay visas arriving from the United States.
+It already applies to arrivals from Europe.
 South Koreans can be sued and foreigners expelled for failing to heed the order.

------- China's National Health Commission on Thursday reported 67 new COVID-19 cases, all of which it says were imported infections in recent arrivals from abroad.

-Once again, there were no new cases reported in Wuhan, the central Chinese provincial capital where the coronavirus emerged in December.
-After a monthslong lockdown, Wuhan residents are allowed out of the city, but cannot leave the surrounding province of Hubei until April 8.
+-- China's National Health Commission says its 67 new COVID-19 cases were all in recent arrivals from abroad.
+Once again, there were no new cases reported in Wuhan, the original epicenter of the illness and which remains under some restrictions until April 8.
+The government is trying to restart the world's second-largest economy as its cases subside.
+Of the more than 81,000 people infected, more than 74,000 have been released from treatment, while just under 4,000 remain in care.

 -- The Pentagon halted for 60 days the movement of U.S. troops and Defence Department civilians overseas, a measure expected to affect about 90,000 troops scheduled to deploy or return from abroad.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

 ------

 Long reported from Washington.
-Associated Press reporters around the world contributed to this report.
+Associated Press journalists around the world contributed to this report.